snarfed/granary/docs/index.rst

       top-level ``<entry>`` instead of ``<feed>``.
    -  Add new ``reader`` query param for toggling rendering decisions that are specific to feed readers.
 Right now, just affects
-      location: it's rendered in the content when ``reader=true`` (the default), omitted when ``reader=false``.
+      location: it’s rendered in the content when ``reader=true`` (the default), omitted when ``reader=false``.
    -  Include author name when rendering attached articles and notes (e.g. quote tweets).
    -  Only include AS ``activity:object-type`` and ``activity:verb``
       elements when they have values.
-   -  Render AS image and mf2 u-photo if they're not already in content.
+   -  Render AS image and mf2 u-photo if they’re not already in content.
    -  Render ``thr:in-reply-to`` from ``object.inReplyTo`` as well as
       ``activity.context.inReplyTo``.